AfzalHabibi/crm/Z-SECURITY-THREATS-MITIGATION-GUIDE.md

+read these lines in the "" many things are implemented from this requirement but need recheck and ensure to handle missing part of the requirements and also ensure that the use the proper error handling in the api and frontend side  and implement them in the frontend side according to api error given including the validation or db error using the try and catch and ensure that each and every things should be working well and there is even a type error

+again i tell you in the "" there are my requirement for generic crud and for user now and most of things are implemented right now and need some improvement and handle the some missing part so read it carefully

+"
 now ensure that user crud should be follow the best and ideal and professional  flow which should be easy to under stand and so that i can follow it to create other crud easily and ensure that the code should be ideal and professiol and cover all important senerios like pagination,search and security related things and roles and permissions which can be easy handled or update for both api side and frontend side and use the current theme colors only use the table for showing the list,